Foodrive/apollo-basic-cli/README.md

 apollo create plugin <plugin-name> # creates the plugin
 ```

+## Getting started

+1. Put it into a directory you won't touch
+2. `cd apollo-basic-cli`
+3. `npm install -g .`

 ## Limitations

 This CLI tool simply copies over file templates and then inserts them